Top Mobile App Development Trends Shaping Digital Future and Saudi Arabia Vision 2030

 Used for identity verification with biometric authentication to further speed up onboarding while thwarting fraud.
 Companies like Mastercard and Revolut see huge cost and time savings in the onboarding experience.

-Algorithms have the power to augment the ability to evaluate the risk of recession or know the credit risk of an individual.
-For example, Zest AI uses machine learning models to improve the accuracy of credit underwriting, which helps lenders decrease default rates by up to 25%.
+Algorithms can enhance the ability to assess the risk of recession or to determine an individual’s credit risk.
+For example, Zest AI uses machine learning models to improve credit underwriting accuracy, helping lenders reduce default rates by up to 25%.

 Automated compliance reporting and transaction reconciliation and direct human staff and resources away from manual methods which can create errors or undermine resource allocations.

-Companies like PayPal and Mastercard are implementing AI-driven fintech solutions at scale to monitor millions of transactions every day, to significantly decrease their fraudulent losses while enhancing their customers' experience.
+Companies like PayPal and Mastercard are implementing AI-driven fintech solutions at scale to monitor millions of transactions every day, significantly reduce fraudulent losses, and enhance the customer experience.

 The benefits of fintech apps are real-time monitoring, adaptive learning, less false positives and enhanced regulatory compliance.
 Custom AI fraud detection modules in fintech applications allow for organizations to secure their customers in an ever-changing technology landscape.

-Among all of the innovative uses of artificial intelligence (AI) in fintech, hyper-personalization of financial advice that accommodates the personalization of each user's goals and behaviors can be among the most impactful.
+Among the innovative uses of artificial intelligence (AI) in fintech, hyper-personalization of financial advice that accounts for each user’s goals and behaviors can be among the most impactful.
 Once AI technology is implemented, fintech firms can leverage enormous amounts of user data that was historically difficult to harness (ex: spending habits, user income, risk preferences, financial goals, etc.) to create recommendation solutions that provide tailored investment solutions, savings plans, and budgeting practices.

-This personalization process can leverage technologies such as collaborative filtering, content-based filtering, and predictability analytics.
-For example, Robinhood and Wealthfront both use AI to give users personalized portfolios that can change based on market conditions and user preferences.
+This personalization process can leverage technologies such as collaborative filtering, content-based filtering, and predictive analytics.
+For example, Robinhood and Wealthfront both use AI to provide users with personalized portfolios that adapt to market conditions and user preferences.

-In addition to increasing user engagement, the implementation of personalization empowers users to feel confident about decision making, which can lead them to make better financial decisions.
+In addition to increasing user engagement, personalization empowers users to feel confident in their decisions, which can lead to better financial outcomes.

 Chatbots and virtual assistants will be able to support almost any routine activity, including balance inquiries, transaction histories, loan applications, investment information etc., increasing efficiency and improving the overall user experience.

 From a technical perspective, chatbot or virtual assistants training can use training data in the form of data sets that represent conversations about finances, intent recognition models, and context models.
-Deployment can include features to connect to backend systems, establish security protocols and continue to develop the model based on user interaction.
+Deployment can include features to connect to backend systems, implement security protocols, and continue developing the model based on user interactions.

 Some of the leading players in fintech, such as Bank of America’s Erica and Capital One’s Eno are providing examples of conversational AI chatbots that deliver customized, proactive financial information and recommendations 24/7.

-This benefits both lenders by offsetting default risks and borrowers by increasing access to credit for potential underbanked or new customers.
+This benefits both lenders by mitigating default risk and borrowers by expanding access to credit for potential underbanked or new customers.

-Zest AI, and Upstart represent some of the most significant companies growing AI-based credit scoring and issuing systems, generating some of the industry’s most sophisticated algorithms that are able to analyze hundreds of attributes in evaluating credit worthiness which increases acceptance rates and minimizes losses.
+Zest AI and Upstart are among the most significant companies developing AI-based credit-scoring and issuance systems, generating some of the industry’s most sophisticated algorithms that analyze hundreds of attributes to evaluate creditworthiness, increasing acceptance rates and minimizing losses.

-At Apptunix, we work with clients to develop customized AI-based credit scoring systems that follow industry regulations and client-specific needs so that AI in fintech apps can make smarter, faster lending decisions.
+At Apptunix, we work with clients to develop customized AI-based credit-scoring systems that comply with industry regulations and meet client-specific needs, enabling AI in fintech apps to make smarter, faster lending decisions.

 For instance, Betterment and Wealthfront use robo-advisors to provide low-cost, automated portfolio management through personalized asset allocation, guided by client goals.

-AI models continuously enhance based on market changes, to improve market prediction accuracy and quickly adapt to volatility, which gives investors a competitive advantage.
+AI models continuously improve as market conditions change, enhancing prediction accuracy and enabling rapid adaptation to volatility, giving investors a competitive advantage.

 Using Natural Language Processing (NLP), AI in fintech apps can automate the parsing of vast amounts of regulatory documents for applicable requirements and to monitor, in real-time, if regulations change.
-Automation would minimize the risk of human error and ensure that regulatory compliance, once collected and processed, reflects up-to-date compliance confirmations.
+Automation would minimize the risk of human error and ensure that, once collected and processed, regulatory compliance reflects up-to-date confirmations.

-Clustering, classification, and time series techniques allow for user segmentation and the identification of customers at risk for churn.
+Clustering, classification, and time-series techniques enable user segmentation and identify customers at risk of churn.

-For instance, fintech apps like Chime and N26 use AI-powered analytics to streamline marketing and proactively deal with customers' concerns which reduces churn significantly.
+For instance, fintech apps like Chime and N26 use AI-powered analytics to streamline marketing and proactively address customer concerns, significantly reducing churn.

-By leveraging a behavior analytic model of AI in fintech apps, it becomes possible to demonstrate revenue growth leading to increased customer retention and loyalty.
+By leveraging a behavior-analytic model of AI in fintech apps, it is possible to demonstrate revenue growth, leading to increased customer retention and loyalty.
 Apptunix performs enhanced analytics, developing predictive churn models for fintech apps that drive growth, and customer satisfaction.

 The potential of AI models largely relies on finding quality high-quality datasets.
 Unfortunately, the world of fintech isn’t known for high-quality or quality-controlled financial data.
 In fact, most of that data is often: